Harmonica-Men/simple-blog/README.md

   First you go to the Heroku website and login whit your credentials.

   Part 1 - Create the Heroku app:
-  1. Navigate to your Heroku dashboard and create a new app with a unique name in a region close to you.
+  1. Navigate to your Heroku dashboard and create a new app with a unique name in a GPDR region Europe
   Note: No Django static file collection will be required during the build.
   2. In your new app’s settings tab, ensure the Config Var **DISABLE_COLLECTSTATIC** key has a value of **1**.